 Each turn comprises of a move and, if possible, an attack.
 Cause enough damage, and the opposing dragon will lose a body segment.
 The object of the game is to damage the opposing dragon sufficiently that they lose all body segments.

 Player turns in a game of Tao Long, designed by Dox Lucchin and Pedro Latro, are determined by a mancala.
 There are several tokens (stones) arranged on the mancala (called the Ba Gua) - on their turn, a player takes all stones from one spot on the Ba Gua, and drops one onto the next anti-clockwise spot and then the next, and so on.
 Each spot is associated with a specific type of movement on the board - the spot on which the last stone is placed determines the move that the dragon makes.

 If the dragon is unable to make the move in question, that turn is not legal, and cannot be taken.
 If there is no legal move available, the player’s dragon takes damage.
-Each spot on the Ba Gua is only legal if the dragon is currently facing in either a horizontal or a vertical direction, never both.
+Each spot on the Ba Gua is only legal if the dragon is facing a horizontal or a vertical direction.

 At the end of the movement, if the dragon head is facing and immediately adjacent to an opponent dragon piece (body or head), it will bite that dragon, causing one life point of damage.
 More about damage later.

 Two of the spots on the Ba Gua are labelled Fire and Water.
 Each of these elements has a different function in the game, although both can be used to attack.
 When taking the fire or water element action, the player may choose to either absorb or expel fire/water.

 If the player chooses to absorb, they take one token (of the respective element) from the centre of the Ba Gua (there is a limited supply of both) and places it on their respective “meter” (with space for four of each type of token).